-Pricing for Public IP addresses in Azure can vary based on the tier chosen by the customer – Basic or Standard – and the type of IP address – dynamic or static.
+Pricing for public IP addresses in Azure can vary based on the SKU chosen by the customer – basic or standard and the type of IP address – dynamic or static.
 The table below summarises the pricing structure for Public IPs.

 Note: Azure has two different deployment models for creating and working with resources – Resource Manager (ARM) and classic (ASM).